 Bootcamps are intensive non-credit short courses aimed at getting all students to a similar level of proficiency in a defined topic in preparation for the core courses.
-In the Fall Term 2021, two bootcamps are offered: Techniques in Molecular and Cell Biology, and Quantitative Biology in the first and second weeks of instruction, respectively.
+In the Fall Term 2023, two bootcamps are offered: Techniques in Molecular and Cell Biology, and Quantitative Biology.
 Both bootcamps are required for all students, regardless of academic background.